 Blind trusts are typically used by individuals who want to keep their personal business dealings and the extent of their wealth off the radar.
 This goes beyond simply keeping these issues from the public eye.
-When done correctly, even the settlor of a blind trust – the person who creates and funds it with his assets – is unaware of how they're performing.
+When done correctly, even the settlor of a blind trust, the person who creates and funds it with his assets, is unaware of how the trust is performing.
 As a result, the advantages of these trusts apply to only a few people.

-Although anyone can set up a blind trust, politicians and lottery winners typically use them – although for different reasons.
+Although anyone can set up a blind trust, politicians and lottery winners typically use them, albeit for different reasons.
 In the case of public officials, they may want to remove themselves from some of their investments that might raise a public eyebrow or create a conflict of interest.
 For example, a politician actively opposing the National Rifle Association might not want it known that he owns considerable stock in a company that produces firearms.
 He can sell the stock, but this might not be financially advantageous, so he might place it in a blind trust for his heirs instead.
 Lottery winners might not want their names made known if the prize is considerable, so they'll create an blind trust to accept the winnings.
 However, lottery winners don't usually set up true blind trusts because of their disadvantages.
-When politicians do so – particularly high-ranking ones – their trusts must meet a special set of federal laws.
+When politicians do so, particularly high-ranking ones, their trusts must meet a special set of federal laws.

 At the state level, some governments require that blind trusts created by politicians must be irrevocable.
 An irrevocable trust is one that cannot be undone.
-You might be running for office and foresee a problem with some of your investments, transfer them into a blind trust to keep them out of the public eye during your campaign, only to lose the election – then your assets are gone to you for all time.
+You might be running for office and foresee a problem with some of your investments, and transfer them into a blind trust to keep them out of the public eye during your campaign.
+However, if you lose the election, your assets are still no longer accessible to you.
 You can't revoke the trust and get them back.

 If you have significant investments, managing them can be a full-time job, and your trustee is entitled to compensation.
-Typically, these trusts are only logical for the very wealthy – it's cheaper and far less problematic to just sell off iffy assets instead.
+Typically, these trusts are only logical for the very wealthy.
+It is cheaper and far less problematic to just sell off questionable assets instead.
 Blind trusts must be funded with enough income-producing assets to cover their costs of operation and still have something left to leave to your beneficiaries when you die.